samrocketman/docker-tomcat/README.md

 ### Disable Security Manager

-if you want to disable sandboxing entirely you can add the following line to the end of your [application Dockerfile](example/Dockerfile) removing `-security` option.
+If you want to disable sandboxing entirely you can add the following line to the end of your [application Dockerfile](example/Dockerfile) removing `-security` option.